Sep 3, 2024

 Purifying within

-Cotton was Puritan in that he believed in the doctrines of grace and the regulative principle of worship (that is, worship should only include what is taught in scripture) but sought to be flexible about “things indifferent” (the adiaphora, they called it), debatable things, like the gowns the ministers were supposed to wear, making the sign of the cross at baptisms, many of the traditions of the Church of England.
+Cotton was Puritan in that he believed in the doctrines of grace and the regulative principle of worship (that is, worship should only include what is taught in Scripture) but sought to be flexible about “things indifferent” (the adiaphora, they called it), debatable things, like the gowns the ministers were supposed to wear, making the sign of the cross at baptisms, many of the traditions of the Church of England.
 He didn’t believe in them himself but didn’t believe he had to separate from the Church of England just because they did those things.
 He was a non-separating Puritan, meaning he wanted the church to reform to be Biblical and cleanse itself of old traditions – like having bishops, observing saints’ days – but he wasn’t willing to leave the church over them yet.
 After all, he had a living and an influential position.
 He had a lot to lose.
 So, he would stay in the traditional church but not conform to the practices he objected to.

 Cotton’s non-separating nonconformity worked well for him until Charles I became king in 1625.
 Charles I was determined to make the Puritans conform.
 Finally, in 1632 Cotton received summons to the High Court for his non-conformity.
 A friend in the government warned him, “you must fly for your safety.”
 He went into hiding.
 He decided to flee to the new Puritan colony in America: the Massachusetts Bay Colony.